New Delhi: A new study by researchers in Italy has revealed that kids with autism see shadows differently from their counterparts.

 The researchers showed 20 high-functioning children with autism and 20 typical children computerized versions of familiar objects with recognizable shapes, such as apples, bananas, forks or knives.

 During these experiments, the presence, shape and position of the shadows the objects cast were systematically manipulated — for instance, a vase might cast the expected shadow, the shadow of a cone, or no shadow at all.

-The children were asked to say when they recognised the object.
+The children were asked to say when they recognized the object.
 When shadows matched the objects, children without autism were faster at figuring out what objects were, taking roughly 310 milliseconds on average compared with 340 milliseconds if shadows did not match objects and roughly 330 milliseconds if no shadows were present.

 However, in autistic children, the presence of shadows — either matching or not matching the objects — interfered with recognition, making them take a little less than 350 milliseconds on average to do either.
-Instead, they reacted faster when there were no shadows present, recognising objects in roughly 310 milliseconds.
+Instead, they reacted faster when there were no shadows present, recognizing objects in roughly 310 milliseconds.